Lazer-1/lazer-1.github.io/content/blog/how-jettons-work-on-ton-with-sharding-in-mind/index.md

 <iframe frameborder="0" scrolling="no" style="width:100%; height:100px;" allow="clipboard-write" src="https://emgithub.com/iframe.html?target=https%3A%2F%2Fgithub.com%2Fton-blockchain%2Ftoken-contract%2Fblob%2F21e7844fa6dbed34e0f4c70eb5f0824409640a30%2Fft%2Fcompile.sh%23L3-L3&style=atom-one-dark&type=code&showBorder=on&showLineNumbers=on&showFileMeta=on&showFullPath=on&showCopy=on"></iframe>

 An opcode is nothing but a number.
 For example, `int op::transfer() asm "0xf8a7ea5 PUSHINT";` means transfer has an opcode of `0xf8a7ea5`.
+We will cover how this opcode is derived in the later section.

 Do note that it is also possible to define an opcode by using a newer syntax: